Blueshifty/Marble-Bag-Problem/README.md

 # Marble-Bag-Problem
-Dynamic Approach On Marble Bag Problem
+Dynamic Approach On The Marble Bag Problem